arduino/report-size-deltas/README.md

 The use of a scheduled workflow is necessary in order for the action to have the [write permissions required to comment on pull requests submitted from forks](https://help.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token).

-In this usage, the `sketches-reports-source-name` defines the name of the workflow artifact that contains the memory usage data, as specified to the [`actions/upload-artifact`](https://github.com/actions/upload-artifact) action via its `name` input.
+In this usage, the `sketches-reports-source` defines the name of the workflow artifact that contains the memory usage data, as specified to the [`actions/upload-artifact`](https://github.com/actions/upload-artifact) action via its `name` input.

 #### Run from the same workflow as the [`arduino/compile-sketches`](https://github.com/arduino/compile-sketches) action